Housing need in Sussex

 In 2013 Mid Sussex was asked to reconsider their evolving Local Plan for the period up to 2031, as the government planning inspector felt the Council was failing to properly consider a number of cross border issues and work properly with its neighbouring authorities.
 This included considering the possibility of absorbing some of the future housing growth from other authorities.

 Over the last few months another government planning inspector has held a number of sessions to test the latest version of Mid Sussex’s plan and see how far the Council has progressed since 2013.
-He is due to report his interim findings on the 1st March 2017.
+He reported his interim findings in the March 2017.

 We believe the Council is still not being realistic in its plans for future housing growth and that it needs to make a step change in its approach.
 We also believe that a majority of residents in Mid Sussex would prefer to see a change in the current approach of Mid Sussex Council - which favours continuing its dispersal strategy, where new housing is approved as an extension to existing towns and villages throughout the district - and would rather see the Council promote the idea of a single settlement that delivers the necessary infrastructure so existing services are not overloaded any further.